 Trek the Canol – 355 km

-The Canol Heritage Trail in the is one of the world’s most isolated trail and is rated as extreme.
-This rating comes in great part from the isolation of the trail, but also because of possible bear encounters, icy river crossings, and lack of shelter.
+The Canol Heritage Trail in the NWT is one of the world’s most isolated trail and is rated as extreme.
+This rating comes in great part from the isolation of the trail, but also because of possible bear encounters, icy river crossings, and lack of shelters.

 Transport to the trailhead, along with food drops, can be arranged with Norman Wells charter companies.
 For those interested in a shorter stretch of the trail, NWT Outfitters offer guided hikes.

 Yukon Hiking Trails

 Chilkoot Trail – 53 km

 The famous trail to the Klondike in the Yukon is rich with history and a beautiful but challenging backpacking trail.
 The Chilkoot should only be attempted by physically fit and experienced hikers and backpackers.
 The trail takes three to five days to complete.

 A safe and enjoyable trip on the Chilkoot requires careful planning as the terrain is rough and the weather often extreme.

 More information on Parks Canada website.

 Akshayuk Pass – 105 km